DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## Doing

 - [ ] Find Hub-and-spoke team to use AI ways of working
-- [ ] (Todd) Finish Deck for final playback - To be scheduled for the 27th.
 - [ ] (All) Kick off Agentic workflow Ideation - Large codebase IPAFFS, SRABPI
 - [ ] (All) Find possible next project
 - [ ] (Steve) to talk to Charlie re: AI tools and Playwrite on the tech Radar